tr8dr/tr8dr.github.io/_posts/2020-07-27-MLHardProblem1.markdown

 I have used __machine learning__ in trading strategies over the past 10 years.
 However my use of ML has often played a relatively small role in the overall design and success of the strategies.
 I use ML in specific signals or strategy sub-problems where the data / problem setup tends to have a robust statistical solution.
-This is as opposed to the "Nirvana" scenario where fundamental features and objective are provided to an AI and the AI generates functioning strategies.
+This is as opposed to the "Nirvana" scenario where fundamental features and objective are provided to an AI and the AI generates functioning strategies with little effort on the part of the researcher.

 I was part of a very well funded AI startup which attempted to use machine learning on a massive scale to discover new and novel medium frequency trading strategies (with mixed success).
 More often than not, a strategy determined